and Bag Limits: Red, Gray, Black and Fox squirrels (Combined):

 Woodland areas can be managed to favor squirrels.
 Of the two main forest types found in Pennsylvania—oak-hickory in the south and beech-birch-maple in the north—the oak-hickory forest is better squirrel habitat, mainly because it has a greater variety of vegetation types.

 Gray squirrels prefer a deciduous forest with a variety of tree species that provide a diverse food supply.
-A forest of mixed maples, oaks, hickories and beech, for instance, would support more grays than would a ridge-top stand of chestnut oaks.
+A forest of mixed maples, oaks, hickories and beech, for instance, would support more grays than would a ridge-top stand of walnut and chestnut oaks.
 The fox squirrel needs woodland edge—places where the trees border corn or other crop fields.

 A good squirrel woods should contain many mature mast-producing trees, a mixture of other tree and shrub species to provide seasonal food variety, natural den trees and hollow tree cavities for escape purposes.
 Diverse tree and shrub species ensure adequate food supplies even though weather, tree characteristics or tree vigor may cause food crop failure of some types of vegetation.